Posted on

 $ R CMD BATCH /home/jim/psych/adoldrug/partyuse1.R

 Managing various objects used in R can be challenging.
-Using the directory structure to sort these objects into sensible categories can be a big help.
-Instead of starting the R session in a particular directory, you may wish to keep a directory of R scripts and allow these to change the working directory to suit whatever task they perform.
+Sorting objects into sensible directory structures can help.
+You may wish to keep a directory of R scripts that change the working directory to suit the task they perform.

-par(ask=TRUE) requires you to hit before each plot is displayed.
+par(ask=TRUE) requires you to hit Enter before each plot is displayed.

 Vectors

 Vectors are created like v <- c(1.1, 2.2, 3.3).
-Vectors can be used in arithmetic expressions. x <- v + 2 * w A shorter vector is cycled until it reaches the length of longer vector in arithmetic expressions.
+Vectors can be used in arithmetic expressions, such as x <- v + 2 * w.
+A shorter vector is cycled until it reaches the length of the longer vector in arithmetic expressions.

 Arrays